 Open the basic FIR filter design you created in Design a FIR Filter in Filter Designer.

 Click the Set Quantization Parameters button in the left-side toolbar.
-The Filter Designer displays a Filter arithmetic menu in the bottom half of its dialog box.
+The Filter Designer displays a Filter arithmetic menu in the bottom half of the window.